Skip to main content

 Experience APIs reconfigure this data so that it is most easily consumed by its intended audience through apps and devices.
 APIs at this level are created with reusability in mind, without a dependence on the source systems from which that data originates.

-The MuleSoft Anypoint Platform provides a suite of tools to create and manage these APIs designed to unlock data across systems.
-It also offers developer and citizen-oriented tools like MuleSoft Studio and MuleSoft Composer to compose data into processes or deliver a unified experience spanning multiple systems.
+MuleSoft Anypoint Platform provides a suite of tools to create and manage these APIs that are designed to unlock data across systems.
+It offers tools like MuleSoft Anypoint Code Builder and MuleSoft for Flow: Integration, which integrate data across multiple systems for a unified experience..
 Rather than being tightly coupled, these APIs are loosely coupled components that can be reused to connect different systems.
-Much the same way Ford now outsources 99 percent of the parts that go into its cars and trucks, be sure to reconsider whether it makes more sense to outsource certain internal capabilities to 3rd party offerings via the API economy.
+Ford now outsources 99% of the parts that go into its cars and trucks.
+Think about whether it makes more sense to outsource certain internal capabilities to third-party offerings through the API economy.

 Resources